arunasurya/bisqtransifex/callagenda1119.md

 ### Agenda

-- An overview of all Transifex projects
+- Status review of all Transifex projects
     - bisq-desktop
     - bisq subtitles
     - bisq-website

 - Brief review of the Translator Documentation

-- Translating documentation/communicating major changes in Bisq
+- Communicating the new Bisq version
+    - Account aging
+    - Account signing
+    - Mediation